-Sarah Bohndiek completed her PhD in Radiation Physics at University College London in 2008 and then worked in both the UK (at Cambridge) and the USA (at Stanford) as a postdoctoral ellow in molecular imaging.
-Since 2013, Sarah has been a Group Leader at the University of Cambridge, where she is jointly appointed in the Department of Physics and the Cancer Research UK Cambridge Institute.
+Sarah Bohndiek completed her PhD in Radiation Physics at University College London in 2008 and then worked in both the UK (at Cambridge) and the USA (at Stanford) as a postdoctoral fellow in molecular imaging.
+Sarah joined the University of Cambridge in 2013, where she is jointly appointed as a Professor of Biomedical Physics in the Department of Physics and at the Cancer Research UK Cambridge Institute.

-Sarah’s research interests are in the development of novel imaging approaches that can be applied to understand the role of the tumour microenvironment in cancer progression.
-She is also are active in translating her findings into clinical trials.
+The broad mission of Sarah’s interdisciplinary team, the VISIONLab, is to advance our understanding of tumour evolution using next-generation imaging sciences.
+They are particularly interested in the study of blood vessel formation in early cancer.
+The VISIONLab are also active in translating their findings into first-in-human clinical trials.
 Sarah was recently awarded the CRUK Future Leaders in Cancer Research Prize and SPIE Early Career Achievement Award in recognition of her interdisciplinary research innovation.

 In addition to her research programme, Sarah also takes an active role in teaching and mentoring the next generation of scientists.
 She has acted as an ambassador for public engagement and interdisciplinary research training throughout her career and acknowledging her generosity in this regard, Sarah has received the MSCA Award for Nurturing Research Talent and been invited to deliver numerous talks on career development at both national and international workshops.

 - BA Experimental and Theoretical Physics, University of Cambridge (2002-2005)